Brian Cox – Por Que Precisamos Dos Exploradores

 transmitting with that dish, with the power of 20 watts,

-transmitindo com aquela antena, com potência de 20 watts,
+transmitindo com aquela antena, com a potência de 20 watts,

 and we're still in contact with it.